IHE/ITI.PDQm/input/pagecontent/volume-1.md

 [ITI TF-2: Appendix M.4](https://profiles.ihe.net/ITI/TF/Volume2/ch-M.html#M.4) provides additional
 details about Patient Demographics Query Profiles and their relationship with one another.

-The Patient Demographics Supplier may act as a proxy to an existing PDQ or PDQv3 environment as shown in Figure 1:38.6-1.
+Figure 1:38.6-1 shows one example of how a PDQm Patient Demographics Supplier might act as a proxy to an existing PDQ or PDQv3 environment.

 <div>
 {%include Implementing-PDQm-as-a-gateway.svg%}